CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 # Magic

-This document provides generalized rules for magic system mechanics built to integrate with Cogent Roleplay.
-Once understood, all three of Fallen's magic systems are quite easy to understand, acting as roleplay considerations or flavor.
-If you are playing Fallen, you will probably just use the pre-made magic systems.
-But if you were wanting to make your own magic system for your own world, the generalized magic system mechanics are a great scaffolding.
+This document provides generalized framework for magic system mechanics for any setting.
+Whether it be the Force, Bending from Avatar, Cyberpunk technomancy, or tradional fantasy magic, this systems should easily accomidate.
+All magic systems built using this require the following pieces of information to be determined.

+- Magic Name
-- Magic Name = Fellcraft/Miracles/Runecraft
+- Magic Vocation Name
-- Magic Vocation = Fellkin/Brightkin/Runesmith
+- Magic Vocation Governing Attributes
-- Magic Resource = Ichor/Light/Focus
+- Magic Resource Name
-- Cantrip = Trick/Wonder/Sign
+- Cantrip Name
-- Governing Core Skill = Endurance/Communication/Will
+- Governing Core Skill
-- Spell = Fellweave/DivineTale/CompoundRune
+- Spell Name

 ## Fallen Magic Systems

+Fallen's pre-made magic systems are great examples of how to make your own system on this framework.
+Once the framework is understood, all three of Fallen's magic systems are quite easy to understand, acting as roleplay considerations or flavor.

 ### [Fellcraft](Fellcraft/Fellcraft.md)